-Saving money on fixed costs has a second advantage: you won't feel as though you’re curbing your lifestyle.
-Shopping around for a cheaper health insurance premium or a less expensive cellular phone plan will only require a few hours of your time each year.
+Saving money on fixed costs has a second advantage: You won't feel as though you’re curbing your lifestyle.
+Shopping around for a cheaper health insurance premium or a less expensive cell phone plan will only require a few hours of your time each year.

-Variable expenses represent those daily spending decisions like eating at a restaurant, buying clothes, drinking Starbucks, and playing a round of golf with your buddies.
+Variable expenses represent those daily spending decisions like eating at restaurants, buying clothes, drinking Starbucks, and playing a round of golf with your buddies.

 Most families, for example, spend variable amounts of money on groceries each month.
-Most people spend variable amounts each month on putting gasoline in their cars and paying for necessary car repairs and maintenance.
+In addition, you're likely to spend different amounts each month on putting gasoline in your car and paying for necessary car repairs and maintenance.

 Saving on Variable Expenses

-Trimming a fixed cost, like your cell phone plan or your cable package, requires only making a decision once, and then living with that decision for the next several months or years.
+Trimming a fixed cost, like your cell phone plan, insurance, or your cable package, requires only making a decision once, and then living with that decision for the next several months or years.

-Trimming variable costs, on the other hand, requires actively making multiple decisions every day about whether or not to buy certain items or participate in certain events.
+Trimming variable costs, on the other hand, requires actively making multiple decisions every day about whether or not to buy certain items or participate in specific events.